-Your employer sends us a leavers form.
-This gives us the pay figures we need to work out your benefits.
-If you're retiring before normal pension age, you must contact us to let us know the date you plan on retiring.
+When you reach your normal pension age we'll send you a retirement pack.
+If you're retiring before your normal pension age, you must fill in the 'application for payment of benefits form' to let us know the date you plan on retiring so we can start the retirement process.

-Your employer won't be able to give us the leavers form until your final salary/wage payment has been made and this can sometimes be after you've left employment.
-The leavers form must include any payments made to you in arrears.

-Once the leavers form has been received, and we have checked this information is correct, your pension benefits will be worked out.

-A retirement pack, including forms to be completed, will be sent to you with your benefit options.
-You may be asked to provide your birth and/or marriage certificates if we haven't already seen them.
+This pack includes forms to be filled in and your benefit options.
+You may be asked for your birth and/or marriage certificates if we haven't already seen them.

 We aim to send out your retirement pack within seven working days.

-Once you send us your completed forms, we'll process your benefits.
+Once you send us your completed forms, we'll

+process your benefits.
 A letter will then be sent confirming your annual pension and the payment date of your lump sum retirement grant, if applicable.

-If all the forms aren't returned, or are incorrectly filled, this may delay payment of your benefits.
+If all the forms aren't returned, or have been filled in wrongly, this may delay payment of your benefits payment will be made and how to access your payslips/P60s online.

-A final letter will be sent out telling you your payroll number, the date your first pension payment will be made and how to access your payslips and P60s online.
+A final letter will be sent out telling you your payroll number, the date your first pension